Subdivision Design and Flood Hazard Areas

 The subdivision of land in or near floodplains involves the potential creation of tomorrow's flood risks.
 In an era of increasing attention to climate change, those risks may be greater than they have been in the past.

-In partnership with the Association of State Floodplain Managers, and with funding from the Federal Emergency Management Agency, the new Subdivision Design and Flood Hazard Areas PAS Report provides updated guidance on the subject for local planners, consultants, and others involved in the subdivision design and site plan review process.
-The need is clear for much more technical guidance related to all aspects of subdivisions, from planning to design, to standards, to infrastructure maintenance, and this report provides that.
+In partnership with the Association of State Floodplain Managers, and with funding from the Federal Emergency Management Agency, the Subdivision Design and Flood Hazard Areas PAS Report provides updated guidance on the subject for local planners, consultants, and others involved in the subdivision design and site plan review process.
+We recognized a need for much more technical guidance related to all aspects of subdivisions, from planning to design, to standards, to infrastructure maintenance, and this report provides that.

 Subdivision Design and Flood Hazard Areas (PAS 584)

 Obviously, much has changed since APA's PAS Report 473, Subdivision Design in Flood Hazard Areas, was published in 1997.
 The Community Rating System was then still in its infancy, having only been developed in 1990.
 Sustainability and resiliency were just words found in the dictionary and not necessarily a focus of land development.
 No one had given much thought to adapting to our ever-changing climate.
 Project Impact was launched the same year, and the National Flood Insurance Program was approaching its 30th birthday in 1998.

 Almost 20 years later, sustainability, resilience, climate change, and related topics are at the forefront of attention for planners, floodplain managers, and related professionals.
 However, subdivision practices have seen relatively little change, especially where they concern comprehensive floodplain management.
 The benefit provided by this report relates to this basic need.